- Use the accommodation page search filters and see the guest reviews at the foot of each homestay page to decide where you want to stay.

-Using the Raja Ampat accommodation booking request form
+How the Raja Ampat accommodation booking request form works

 First things first: Stay Raja Ampat is a non-commercial, not-for-profit website.
 Use of the Raja Ampat accommodation booking request system is free for both you and homestay owners.
-We don’t charge any commissions or fees to appear on our website or to be connected to the booking system.
+We don’t charge any commissions or fees to homestays on our website or for them to be connected to the booking system.

 The booking system uses SMS to communicate your request in Bahasa Indonesia to the homestay.
 Some homestays do not have a telephone signal and sometimes owners may have no credit on their phone, so the booking system gives homestays 48 hours to respond.
 Most responses are much quicker than that, but we can only guarantee a response within 48 hours of receiving your request.